 Ljubljana Graffiti Tour

-After enjoying a morning of wandering around Ljubljana, we took a walk with a guide from Ljubljana Graffiti Tour.
+After enjoying a morning of wandering around Ljubljana, we took a walk with a guide from Ljubljana Street Art Tour.
 The guide had an amazing knowledge of the culture and history of graffiti which gave the tour a different depth to many we have taken before.
+Sadly the tours seem to be no longer available but you may find something similar.

 Bombas, bombs, throw ups, tags, writers, graffiti, street art were all terms we got to learn about and recognise as we walked the streets of Ljubljana.